DayZedAndConfused762/RustAndRuin/rustandruin.md

 Hazards: Moderate zombie chance (potential trapped walkers inside).
 Small chance of structural collapse if not approached carefully, leading to injury.

-			>The Makeshift Workshop
-				Description: "Scattered tools and half-finished projects lie abandoned in this trailer.
-It looks like someone was tinkering, trying to build or repair something before the apocalypse took hold."
-				Flavor/Theme: Human ingenuity, interrupted progress, the struggle for survival.
-				Potential Unique Loot: High chance of components, scrap metal, and a moderate chance of finding a basic tool (e.g., a wrench or screwdriver that 	could be used for advanced crafting later).
-				Hazards: Low zombie chance.
-Small chance of an injury from stray tools or sharp edges.

 			 >The Survivor's Trap
 				Description: "Barricades made of scrap metal and furniture block the windows and door of this trailer.
 It was clearly fortified, but whatever happened here ended badly.
 A faint, unsettling silence hangs over it, heavier than the general stillness of the park."